aanfuso/spree_delivery_time/README.md

     $ rails g spree_delivery_date:install

-to install and (be asken to) run the migrations.
+to install and run the migrations.
 This migration simply adds the start_delivery_time and end_delivery_time columns to Spree::Order.